Muskan1Kumari4draw/Flipkart_Clone/README.md

 # Flipkart_Clone
-This is clonr code of Flipkart
+This is clonne code of Flipkart